 - In a large bowl, weigh and mix together the brown rice, quinoa, buckwheat, potato and tapioca flours, xanthan gum and salt, making sure any lumps are completely broken down.

 - Add the pumpkin and sunflower seeds and stir through.

 - In a separate small bowl, mix the millet flakes with the boiling water thoroughly and leave to stand for 10 to 15 minutes.

 - In a 3rd medium-sized bowl, whisk the lemon juice, sugar, yeast and warm water and leave to ferment for 10 minutes.

-- Add the eggs and honey to the flour mix and blend together using a mixer with a dough hook attachment.
-I am sure a large spoon will work just as well.
+- Add the eggs and honey to the flour mix and blend together using a mixer with a dough hook attachment or a large mixing spoon.

 - Add the soaked millet and yeast mix to the flour blend and continue to mix until thoroughly blended.

 - Spoon the dough-batter into the loaf tin and smooth the surface.
 Gently press a few pumpkin and sunflower seeds into the surface and sprinkle a little brown rice flour across the top.

 - Loosely cover the surface with cling film and leave in a warm place to rise for about 1 hour until more or less doubled in size.